kai-niemi/bigbench/README.md

 cockroach sql --insecure --host=localhost --database bigbench < samples/create-default.sql
 ```

-# Usage

-Quick tutorial of how to use each of the methods above towards a local database.

-## IMPORT INTO using CSV or Avro OCF streams over HTTP

-This method involves issuing the `IMPORT INTO` command that consumes either a CSV
-stream or Avro OCF stream from the bigbench API endpoint.
-All imports are on a per-table
-basis.
-In this example, we use the `customer` table with its schema defined in [create-default.sql](samples/create-default.sql).

-First start the server that provides the streaming endpoints for CockroachDB
+Start the server that provides the streaming endpoints for CockroachDB to use:
-to use:

 ```shell
 ./start.sh